img

 Scientists discover new secrets of aging

-Can we become younger?
+Can we become younger

 One of the biggest puzzles in biology – how and why living cells age – continues to be a subject of investigation and research.
 An international team based at Newcastle University in NE England, along with researchers at the University of Ulm in Germany, has added some new evidence to the discussion.